 Zimmer has spoken at Aspen Ideas Festival and other major venues.
 He has given lectures at many of the country’s leading universities, medical schools, and museums, and regularly gives keynote lectures at scientific conferences.
 Zimmer has enthralled audiences with insightful, engrossing talks on topics ranging from the cutting edge of medicine, to the history of the scientific revolution, to the wonderful creepiness of parasites.
 In addition to his public speaking, Zimmer is a frequent guest on NPR’s Radiolab and other radio programs and podcasts.

-His new book, She Has Her Mother’s Laugh: The Powers, Perversions, and Potential of Heredity, won the 2019 Communications Award from the National Academies of Science, Engineering, and Medicine, and the Science in Society Journalism Award from the National Association of Science Writers.
+His latest book, She Has Her Mother’s Laugh: The Power, Perversions, and Potential of Heredity, won the 2019 Communications Award from the National Academies of Science, Engineering, and Medicine, and the Science in Society Journalism Award from the National Association of Science Writers.
 The Guardian named it the best science book of 2018, and the New York Times Book Review named it a notable book of the year.
 His other works include Evolution: The Triumph of an Idea, Soul Made Flesh (named one of the top 100 books of the year by The New York Times Book Review), At the Water’s Edge, and Parasite Rex.
 His 2008 book, Microcosm: E. coli and the New Science of Life was a finalist for the Los Angeles Times Book Prize.
 Zimmer is also the author of a groundbreaking textbook about evolution, The Tangled Bank.

 From 1994 to 1998 Carl Zimmer was a senior editor at Discover before turning to writing full-time.
 His work has appeared in The Best American Science series as well as The Best American Science and Nature Writing series.
 Along with the National Academies of Science prize, he has won fellowships from the John Simon Guggenheim Memorial Foundation and the Alfred P. Sloan Foundation.
 He is a professor adjunct in the Department of Biophysics and Biochemistry at Yale University, where he teaches science writing.